 - In the start menu, search for the Command Prompt, click that, and run as Administrator.

-- Make sure you have your main PC disk selected.
-If not Selected, enter its letter (“C:”) manually and press Enter.
+- Make sure you have your central PC disk selected.
+If not set, manually enter its letter (“C:”) and press Enter.

-- Wait until the process deletes the thumbnail database, close the window, and check if the problem with files persists.
+Wait until the process deletes the thumbnail database, close the window, and check if the problem with the files persists.

 Method 5: Disable Thumbnails

-By Using File Explorer Settings in Your Computer
+By Using File Explorer Settings on Your Computer

 - Open the file explorer and click View on the very top window.